RobKenis/rob-kenis-dot-com/blog/content/posts/terraforming_my_home_network.md

 I was about to spend some money on buying networking hardware, so I might as well learn something from it.
 After years of using Unifi, the simplicity is the thing that stuck with me, all is managed with the click of a button.
 And exactly those clicks of a button is what I cannot preach as an IT professional who is allergic to ClickOps.
-I've spend years mastering infrastructure as code, reproducability and deployment pipelines, just for my home network to be managed by a mouse.
+I've spent years mastering infrastructure as code, reproducibility and deployment pipelines, just for my home network to be managed by a mouse.
 Not on my watch, when we're doing this again, we're doing it properly through Terraform and Git commits.

 ## Learning MikroTik